Designer Q&A with Audra

 AUDRA is a luxury womanswear brand that fuses the ease and comfort of American sportswear with the allure reminiscent of European couture.
 I aim to create a timeless, emotional piece that will grow with the woman, and that evokes her beauty.
 It’s all European-made fabrics.
 It’s made in New York, and we would love to have some made in St. Louis one day.

-How your creative process begin?
+How does your creative process begin?

 My creative process begins with a story.
 I always pull from my own personal testimony.
 I’m fascinated with the metamorphosis of women — that coming-of-age story which I feel is a constant one.
 We’re never done evolving.
 I’m 28 and there are some days where I’m confident, and other days I feel like a fish out of water playing dress-up again.
 So I take a part of my personal testament and I show that transformation through tangible details: through fabric, drapes, tucks, and the proportions of the garment.
 That’s the beginning.